Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: The definitions of effective diffusivity

-We can see that $D^E\geq D_0$, this is called convection-enhanced diffusion.
-The residual diffusivity phenomenon that we studied in \cite{WangXinZhang:18} is one case.
-While the upper bound of Eq.\eqref{eqn:maximaldiffusion} is another case, which is called convection-enhanced diffusion with maximal enhancement \cite{mezic1996maximal}.
+where the constant $c$ depends on the flow but not on $D_0$.
+More details of the derivation can be found in \cite{Biferale:95,mezic1996maximal,Fannjiang:94}.
+We are interested in studying the different scaling laws (between $D_0$ and $\frac{1}{D_0}$) of the convection-enhanced diffusion phenomenon for different chaotic flows in this paper.} The residual diffusivity phenomenon that we studied in \cite{WangXinZhang:18} is one case.
+While the upper bound given by Eq.\eqref{eqn:maximaldiffusion} is another case, which is called convection-enhanced diffusion with maximal enhancement \cite{mezic1996maximal}; see Fig.\ref{fig:eg7f1} for the result of the ABC flow obtained using our method.

 In practice, the cell problem \eqref{CellProblem_EffectiveDiffusivity} can be solved using numerical methods, such as spectral methods.
 In \cite{JackXinLyu:2017}, a small set of adaptive basis functions were constructed from fully resolved spectral solutions to reduce the computation cost.
-However, when $D_0$ becomes extremely small, the solutions of the advection-diffusion equation Eq.\eqref{CellProblem_EffectiveDiffusivity} develop sharp gradients and demand a large number of Fourier modes to resolve, which makes the Eulerian framework computationally expensive and unstable.
+However, when $D_0$ becomes extremely small, the solutions of Eq.\eqref{CellProblem_EffectiveDiffusivity} develop sharp gradients and demand a large number of Fourier modes to resolve, which makes the spectral method computationally expensive and unstable. \begin{remark} One can define the adjoint operator $\mathcal{L}^{*}$ as $\mathcal{L}^{*}\rho =-\nabla\cdot(\textbf{v} \rho)+D_{0} \Delta \rho$.
+Let $\rho(\textbf{x},t)$ denote the density function of the particle $\textbf{X}(t)$ of Eq.\eqref{eqn:generalSDEDefD}.
+Then, $\rho(\textbf{x},t)$ satisfies the Fokker-Planck equation $\rho_{t}=\mathcal{L}^{*} \rho$ with the initial density $\rho(\textbf{x},0)=\rho_0(\textbf{x})$, where $\rho_0(\textbf{x})$ is the density of the particle $\textbf{X}(0)$. \end{remark} Alternatively, one can use the Lagrangian framework to compute the effective diffusivity matrix, which is defined by (equivalent to Eq.\eqref{Def_EffectiveDiffusivity_Euler} via the homogenization theory)